 You make three Choices of instruments/activities from a list of about ten.
 You do your first Choice activity twice a day and your second and third Choices once a day.
 Groups are of mixed abilities and you will be taught how to play according to the level you are at.
 In between Choices there are activities and games and lots of interaction with our youth workers.
-Lunch is provided at the Gaitherin and on the Friday evening there is a concert where your first Choice group performs to family and friends.
+On the Friday evening there is a concert where your first Choice group performs to family and friends.

 I would like to change my choices

 What is the food like?

 On the Friday tea time before the performance we will provide food for everyone.

 Evening meals for those staying residential are hot two course meals.
 Residents make their lunches at SAGs except for Monday when they have to bring it from home.
 Varied breakfast options are also provided.

 What is staying residential like and who stays residential?

 There are places for 24 participants and 6 youth workers at the Sir Arthur Grant Centre (SAGs) near Monymusk.
 There are two dorms of bunks beds and a large social area.
 Residential places are usually allocated to the older participants who apply.
 However if a participant from Aberdeenshire would be otherwise unable to attend then their application will be considered.
 Participants are bussed to and from SAGS and in the evenings there are lots of fun and games.
 Doing the Gaitherin as a residential participant is pretty full on but very popular!